-Some Australian banks do not need a property to be valued when it meets some criteria.
-They adopt the actual price for calculating the LVR instead in the following situations:
+Some Australian lenders do not need a property to be valued when it meets certain criteria.
+They may adopt the actual price for calculating the LVR instead in the following situations:

 What is the Maximum LVR that I can Go For?

-The LVR that the Australian banks let you borrow depends on:
+The maximum LVR that the Australian banks let you borrow depends on:

 Can I borrow 100% LVR?

-The guarantor can be your friend or family member with an ownership and equity in another property.
-A portion of his or her property is put up to secure the portion of the home loan being applied for.
+The guarantor can be a family member or a close relative (depending on the lender’s policy) with sufficient equity in their property.
+The guarantor does not help you repay your loans but uses a portion of their property to secure a portion of the home loan being applied for.

-A guarantor may no longer be required when you make additional repayments or the value of the property increases - the LVR would then be low enough for the Australian banks to accept it devoid of any extra security requirement.
+Note that a guarantor may not be required (and removed) when you make additional repayments or when the value of the property increases.
+The LVR would then be low enough for the banks to accept it devoid of guarantors security requirements.

 What is LMI?
 When is it Relevant?

 Lenders Mortgage Insurance (LMI) is a lump sum, the one-off payment you pay to the lender in case you default on your mortgage and the property sells for an amount that’s less than the value of the mortgage.